Estrogen is a hormone that has many functions in the body, including promoting sexual and reproductive development.

 While weak evidence from animal studies suggests that phytoestrogens may be linked to these complications, many human studies have not found evidence of this.

 Additionally, many studies have associated phytoestrogen intake with potential health benefits, including lower cholesterol levels, reduced menopausal symptoms, and a decreased risk of osteoporosis and breast cancer (

 Some animal studies have identified potential health risks associated with phytoestrogen intake, but strong human research is lacking.
 Conversely, many studies have linked phytoestrogen intake to multiple health benefits and protective effects.

 Phytoestrogens are found in a wide variety of plant foods.

-To boost your phytoestrogen intake, try incorporating some of the nutritious and delicious foods listed in this article into your diet.
+To boost your phytoestrogen intake, you can try incorporating some of the nutritious and delicious foods listed in this article into your diet.

-In most instances, the benefits of including these phytoestrogen-rich foods in your diet outweigh any potential health risks.
+In most cases, the benefits of including these phytoestrogen-rich foods in your diet outweigh any potential health risks.